aka-0x4C3DD/mastersDegree-finalProject/README.md

 - PyTorch compatible hardware (GPU recommended)
 - Internet connection for web search features
 - **Microsoft C++ Build Tools**: Required on Windows for compiling certain Python packages with C extensions (e.g., some dependencies for advanced file processing).
 Download from [Visual Studio Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
 Ensure "C++ build tools" are selected during installation.
+- **WebDriver**: Required for web scraping using Selenium.
+Download the appropriate WebDriver for your browser (e.g., [ChromeDriver](https://chromedriver.chromium.org/downloads) for Chrome, [GeckoDriver](https://github.com/mozilla/geckodriver/releases) for Firefox) and ensure its executable is in your system's PATH or specify the path during configuration (not yet implemented).

 ### Installation